Fnatic x LAMZU MAYA 8K Mouse Review

 Build Quality

 The Fnatic x LAMZU MAYA 8K has excellent build quality.
 It has a solid plastic shell with a matte dry-grip coating.
-It's well-assembled with no visible gaps, significant flex, creaks, or rattles when you apply pressure or shake the mouse.
+It's well-assembled with no visible gaps, significant flex, creaks, or rattles when pressure is applied or the mouse is shaken.
 The left- and right-click buttons have crisp, clear tactility and use Omron optical switches.
-Optical switches have the advantage of not being susceptible to double-clicking issues as they age like the mechanical switches used in the baseline LAMZU MAYA.
+Optical switches have the advantage of not being susceptible to double-clicking issues as they age, like the mechanical switches used in the baseline LAMZU MAYA.

 9.6